-So, the Jerry Kline Community Impact Prize – this is the second year that they’ve given it out.
+The Jerry Kline Community Impact Prize—this is the second year that they’ve given it out.
 It’s a partnership with Library Journal and the Kline Family Foundation.
 Last year, the first year, the Sacramento Public Library was the recipient.
 We were honored this year to be chosen.
 For my staff, my team, and I we were really so excited to be acknowledged for all the work that we’ve done here in our community by a national award.
 It just shows all the work that we’ve done here is having an impact.

-We were really excited because our mayor, Mayor Allan Fung was the one who nominated us for the award.
-I think everyone here was so giddy about being able to win the award to show what we’ve done in our community.
+We were really excited because our mayor, Mayor Allan Fung, was the one who nominated us for the award.
+Everyone here was so giddy about being able to win the award to show what we’ve done in our community.

 We still have to make a few decisions with our board of trustees, but the current thinking is that we have a non-profit foundation, the Cranston Public Library Association, that works with the library to fundraise and apply for grants.
 The thought is that we’re going to put the prize money with the CPLA, some of which would be used to start an endowment so that we can continue to have funds to do innovative programming for a long time in the future.

-I think some of the funding might be used just for a short-term fund for innovative projects and programs that we have already thought of.
+Some of the funding might be used just for a short-term fund for innovative projects and programs that we have already thought of.
 We’re currently doing our strategic plan, our new five year strategic plan.
 We anticipate that there will be things that come from our community surveys, our community feedback that my staff will want to then follow up on with some new ideas.
 We want to have some of the funding available to use immediately for that.
-But I think the thinking is that most of it will be invested for long-term use so we can continue to have money to do a lot of the innovative things that we do.
+But, the thinking is that most of it will be invested for long-term use so we can continue to have money to do a lot of the innovative things that we do.

-We’re a city of 83,000 people – the city of Cranston, in Rhode Island.
+We’re a city of 83,000 people—the City of Cranston, in Rhode Island.
 Over my time here at the library, I’ve been the director for eight years, but the past eleven years working here.
 We’ve seen a lot of change in our community.
 We’ve seen the demographics of our city change with a really large and increasing Latino and Southeast Asian community.
 We’ve also seen a lot of economic divide amongst certain parts of the city.
 We have our eastern side of the city that is very congested, and our western side is more rural and has new and expensive housing developments.
-So there’s definitely that divide throughout the city, and then just changing demographics.
+There’s definitely that divide throughout the city, and then just changing demographics.

 For me, that’s what I focus a lot on.
 I want to give my staff the freedom to work together, to work with other partners, and really look at community needs, and come up with a lot of the innovative things that we do, and be able to run with things.